Skip to the main content.

 Today's High Performance Fuel Filters: Historically Good

 Stuff like being able to inject fuel up to seven times into the same cylinder in the course of one piston stroke.
-All controlled, of course, by an advanced computer that monitors everything going on to ensure you get the most out of that engine.
+All are controlled, of course, by an advanced computer that monitors everything going on to ensure the way the injectors operate ensures you get the most out of that engine.

 To do what they need to do, common rail diesel injectors operate at much higher pressures than ever before.
-Today’s third generation common rail diesels can have injector pressures up to 36,000 psi.
-This is many times higher than old school diesel engines.
+Today’s advanced generation common rail diesels can have injector pressures between 23,000 and 36,500 psi.
+This is many times higher than even the newer direct injection diesels from the 1990s that topped at out 7,250 psi.

-But this also means these injection systems are so much more sensitive to outside contaminants like water and particulates.
+These higher pressures mean these injection systems are so much more sensitive to outside contaminants like water and particulates.
 If they get damaged, they’re significantly more expensive to fix, too.
-This has led to the spec’ing in of high performance fuel filters that filter out much smaller particles than before.
+This has led to the specifying of high-performance fuel filters that filter out much smaller particles than before.
 And this has implications for the user.

 Diesel fuel has its share of issues.
 Download our free report on diesel problems.